flatrick/dbup_test/docs/tutorials.md

 ## Folder for storing SQL scripts

-For this first example, we will store our SQL-scripts in a sub-folder named `migrations` that will be copied to the output-folder when we compile, so go ahead and create a folder with that name in your new project-folder.
+We will store our SQL-scripts in a sub-folder named `migrations` that will be copied to the output-folder when we compile, so go ahead and create a folder with that name in your new project-folder.

 ## MSBuild options (csproj) to copy the SQL-scripts